 Table of Contents

-What does that mean?
-It’s a measure of how much money you have left to pay for business operations after you’ve accounted for all your short-term business liabilities.
-The calculation is simple:
+Working capital is important because it is used to measure how much money you have left to run your business after you’ve accounted for all of your short-term liabilities.

-For example, your business’s assets and liabilities might look something like this:
+For example, say your business’s current assets and liabilities look something like this:

 |Current Assets||Current Liabilities|